 Netflix is often a mixed bag when it comes to horror films, so if you embark on extensive research of their library selection before actually settling on a movie for the night, you're not alone.
 Luckily, we’ve done some research for you to help speed up the process.
-It turns out that checking out Wikipedia synopses is quite handy for determining what are
+It turns out that checking out Wikipedia synopses is quite handy for determining what

 Now, reading plot summaries before watching a movie isn't something we’d ordinarily condone or encourage, but horror films are a different animal.
-Sometimes if you're just basing your choice on trailers, it can be hard to know exactly what you're getting into.
+Sometimes if you're basing your choice on trailers, it can be hard to know what you're getting into.
 There's nothing worse than cozying up on the couch for a night of frights with friends and ending up terribly bored or put off by an unimaginative storyline.

 Of course, reading sypnoses doesn't eliminate this risk entirely, but it at least gives you a little more context to the story than the little Netflix blurb does.
 And, if you don't want the ending spoiled for you, you can stop reading anytime after you deem a movie worthy of your time.
 So behold, from buzzy mainstream hits to more niche independent films, these are the 17

 As Alice tries to figure out who has stolen her online identity and how, she faces nothing but judgment, ridicule, and danger from those she seeks help from due to the stigma of her being a cam girl.
 And when she stumbles upon other streams taken over by doppelgängers, Alice sets out to do whatever it takes to unravel this mystery and reclaim her own identity.

-—Sadie Gennis 2 Gerald's Game
+5 Gerald's Game

-Carla Gugino) and Gerald (Bruce Greenwood) as they head to an isolated lake house in Alabama, and embark upon some kinky sex involving handcuffs and roleplaying.
+Carla Gugino) and Gerald (Bruce Greenwood) as they head to an isolated lake house in Alabama and embark upon some kinky sex involving handcuffs and roleplaying.
 Jessie is definitely not as into Gerald's sexy games as he is, and at one point asks him to stop, prompting an argument.
 Then, things get even worse when Gerald suddenly dies of a heart attack, leaving Jessie handcuffed to a bed in a deserted area with no means of escape.

 The rest of the synopsis offers plenty of specifics about what happens to Jessie afterward — including encounters with a strange (and hungry) dog, terrifying hallucinations (or are they?), and flashbacks to childhood trauma.
 It's a wild ride, even for Stephen King material.